GET HELP

 Volunteer Lawyers Project offers several different types of opportunities and cases.
 Most of our volunteers spend time at our clinics, others take on full-rep cases, while others mentor or provide legal assistance virtually.
 Ask for more information about the many ways you can volunteer.

 Ready?
-If you haven’t already done so, fill out the Join VLP form, then contact our Pro Bono Manager Emelia Andres at eandres@vlpnet.org.
-Emelia will make sure you are all set up and informed about available cases.
+If you haven’t already done so, fill out the Join VLP form, then contact our Pro Bono Manager Nicole Patano at npatano@vlpnet.org.
+Nicole will make sure you are all set up and informed about available cases.

 You may also want to check out our Calendar of Events to see if there are any upcoming trainings in the areas you’re interested in.
 The Calendar will also list our New Volunteer Orientation sessions which we hold every other month.